Code-Institute-Submissions/Seaniboy2009-Project3/README.md

 - Tested with stings when it should be ints, tested ints when it should be stings, checked for empty input(this is allowed for user name if left blank the name is set to player).
 - Tested on windows 10 and 11 pc
+- Tested for draw cases(computer and player both have same score) and implemented a fix for this.

 ![Header](docs/wireframe/validationtest.jpg)